nRF24/CircuitPython_nRF24L01/docs/core_api/ble_api.rst

 .. autofunction:: circuitpython_nrf24l01.fake_ble.whitener

     This is a helper function to `FakeBLE.whiten()`.
-It has been broken out of the `FakeBLE` class to allow whitening and dewhitening a BLE payload without the hardcoded coefficient.
+It has been broken out of the `FakeBLE` class to allow whitening and de-whitening a BLE payload without the hardcoded coefficient.

     :param buf: The BLE payloads data.
 This data should include the